 To build an effective strategy, you should also understand which contacts are not engaging with your emails, — so you could fire up your Sunset Campaign and clean them out if they prove to be inactive.
 Cleaning your list from inactive contacts will have two major benefits:

 - reduce the price for your Omnisend subscription.

 To Segment out inactive contacts, we have added quite a few rules.
 Let's consider each of them individually:

 - Subscribed to Email channel.
 As we highlighted already, unsubscribing inactive contacts may bring a benefit to your business.
 However, only subscribed contacts can impact your sender's reputation, and only these contacts can influence your Omnisend subscription price.

 - Been sent 10 email campaigns.
 This rule will help us filter out the contacts that were added recently.
 Only those that received a sufficient number of emails can be called inactive.

 - Not opened any Campaign within a year.
 The period for the customers' inactivity is very brand specific, we would recommend going with the smaller number, but to get utterly inactive contacts, no activity in a year should be more than sufficient.

 Non-subscribed to email channel

-It is a common situation that some of the customers purchase from you only ones, but it doesn't mean that they are not interested in your products anymore.
-They may keep checking your website or marketing emails, but don't have an intent to purchase.
+It is a common situation that some of the customers purchase from you only once, but it doesn't mean that they are not interested in your products anymore.
+They might keep checking your website or marketing emails but don't have the intent to purchase.
 After filtering such contacts out, you may want to run a few Win-back campaigns.

-We believe that understanding your customers, what they need are and when they are more likely to purchase is a crucial aspect of any marketing activity.
+We believe that understanding your customers, what their needs are, and when they are more likely to purchase is a crucial aspect of any marketing activity.
 Segmentation offered in the Suggestions will help you understand how engaged these customers are with your business and also give you some insights on our Segmentation builder.